 Engage Families in Assessment Practices

 Family engagement is critical for creating equitable assessment experiences.
-Families understand their student’s strengths best.
-So, families are a valuable source of information to determine appropriate assessments and assessment accommodations.
+Because families understand their student’s strengths best, they are a valuable source of information to determine appropriate assessments and assessment accommodations.
 Read on to learn more about how district leaders and educators can include families in assessment efforts.

 Include Families in Accommodation Decisions

-- Engage families in decision-making to identify and align instructional and assessment accommodations.
+- Engage families in alignment of accommodations: Engage families in decision-making to identify and align instructional and assessment accommodations.

-- Equitably include families of students with accessibility needs in large-scale assessment selection, implementation planning, and alternative options.
+- Include families in assessment planning: Equitably include families of children and youth with disabilities in standardized assessment selection, implementation planning, and alternative options.

 Include Families in Data-Based Decisions

-Actions for educators to include families in instructional and transition decisions:
+Actions that lead to including families in instructional and transition decisions include:

-- Provide families with assessment data in an understandable format.
+- Communicate data to families: Communicate assessment data to all families in an understandable format.

 Actions for district leaders to include families in programmatic and systemic decisions:

-- Engage families in the data analysis processes that drive systemic decisions.
+- Engage families in systemic change: Give families the opportunity to provide input on systemic decisions.

 Resources